louarnos/FitnessTrackerFrontEnd/README.md

 # What is Fitness Food Tracker?

 Fitness Food tracker is an app that allows users to create, store, and recall meals with access to a database of over 8000 foods.
 The nutritional information in the foods table was distributed by the USDA.
+Foods have attributes of a description, grams per serving, calories per serving, carbs, monosaturated fats, polysaturated fats, saturated fats, sugars, protein, sodium, cholesterol, and fiber.

 # Technologies Used